nayemalways/PostgreSQL_Assignment/README.md

 # Bonus Section Answer

 1.**PostgreSQL:** PostgresSQL is an open-source Database Management System (DBMS).
 It is a SQL (Structured Query Language) database.
 Postgres is a higher lavel RDBMS.
 It's help to write complex query and highly efficient.
 It provide us best performance and scalability, multiversion concurrency control services, deep language support.
-PSQL is 100% open source DBMS. <br/>
+PSQL is 100% open source DBMS. <br/> <br/>
 2. **Schema:** When we create a database, a public schema is created by-default.
 Schema's are like box.
 We normaly working in a public schema.
-Schemas allow us to organize database objects tables, views, indexing, function etc. A database can have one or more schema.
+Schemas allow us to organize database objects tables, views, indexing, function etc. A database can have one or more schema. <br/> <br/>
 3. **Primary key:** Primary key is a column in a database.
 It uniquely identifies each row in a table.
 It might be unique and incremental.
 The key should not be null. <br/>
 **Foreign Key:** A foreign key is a column.
 It creates relationship between two tables.
-This key refers to the primary key of a parent table.
+This key refers to the primary key of a parent table. <br/>

-***Example:*** For example, we have two tables 'departments' and 'students'.
+For example, we have two tables 'departments' and 'students'.
 Now, department table has field like **department_id, department_name** etc. Here department_id is a Primary key of the departments table.
 In Students table has some column including **student_id, student_name** and **department_id**.
 Here **department_id** is a foreign key that established a relationship between departments and students tables.

 4.**Data Types:** `CHAR` and `VARCHAR` is two data types in PostgreSQL.
 The difference both are the CHAR data types stored fixed length of strings and the VARCHAR is stored characters strings of variable strings. <br/> <br/>